humbletrader/LearnLinuxShell/vi.md

 * o - insert new line and enter INSERT mode
 * O - insert new line above and enter INSERT mode
 * p - paste
-* x - deletes one char on the right
+* x - deletes one char after the cursor
-* X - deletes one char on the left
+* X - deletes one char before the cursor
 * r - replaces the character under cursor with a letter while in NORMAL mode
 * d - delete and copies the word/letter/line to be pasted later (so this is actually a cut operation)
 * dd - deletes (cuts) a line
 * S - deletes a line and enters INSERT mode
-* a - appends text
+* a - appends text after the cursor
-* combinations : d2w deletes two words, 5dd - deletes the next 5 lines
+* combinations : 5x - deletes 5 characters after the cursor, d2w -  deletes two words, 5dd - deletes the next 5 lines

 ## Visual Mode
 v - enter visual mode